-In the with-project conditions, neither the impact of TSP construction or mitigation site construction would be expected to alter ambient salinity significantly.
-Thought the TSP will widen the channel in the Bay, there will be no deepening in the Bay, which is what typically causes slight salinity increases in hydrodynamic modeling of channel modifications.
-Deepening in the TSP is limited only to the far upper reach of the study above Boggy Bayou, many miles upstream of the Bay and the reef impacts being modeled.
-Although hydrodynamic modeling will be performed for the TSP in the next planning phase, no significant changes are anticipated.
+In the with-project conditions, neither the impact of NED or LPP construction or mitigation site construction would be expected to alter ambient salinity significantly.
+Thought the NED and LPP would widen the channel in the Bay, there would be no deepening in the Bay, which is what typically causes slight salinity increases in hydrodynamic modeling of channel modifications.
+Deepening in the NED and LPP is limited only to the far upper reach of the study above Boggy Bayou, many miles upstream of the Bay and the reef impacts being modeled.
+Although hydrodynamic modeling was be performed for the LPP, no significant changes are anticipated.
 Therefore, the salinity variable values were not changed over the period of analysis.